 In addition to asking your surgeon questions during the facelift consultation, it’s a good idea to ask yourself some questions before you go in for the consult.
 One question to ask yourself is what your goals are for the surgery.

-It can be worthwhile to have specific goals for a facelift, beyond something like “look younger.”
+It can be worthwhile to have specific goals for a facelift in new jersey, beyond something like “look younger.”
 When thinking about your surgical objectives, focus on what bothers you about your appearance.
 For example, you might not like the way your skin hangs down around the chin or jawline.
 Or, you might be unhappy with wrinkles on the lower part of your face.

 Letting the surgeon know exactly what you want to correct will help them determine which technique will work for you and whether or not a facelift is a right choice for your goals.

 What to Expect from a Facelift Surgeon During the Consultation